About ECP

 ECP is an outpatient procedure that generally takes about 15 minutes and does not require a long recovery.
 First, an endoscope (a small tube with a camera) is placed into the eye through a small incision to allow your surgeon to see the area being treated.
 Next, laser energy is applied to the ciliary body epithelium (which creates fluid in your eye) to cause some inflammation and scarring, helping to decrease the production of eye fluid.
 ECP is often performed at the same time as cataract surgery for patients who have both cataracts and glaucoma.

-What to Expect WITH ECP
+What to Expect with ECP

 After ECP, many individuals report improved quality of life and the ability to continue in their regular routines.
 ECP typically helps decrease their reliance on glaucoma medications over the long-term so they can continue to live in good health.
 While there is not yet a cure for glaucoma, our goal at Kirk Eye Center is to provide advanced glaucoma treatments so patients can continue to live healthy, productive lives.